martbetz/martbetz.github.io/terms-and-conditions.md

 </li>
 </ul>
     </p>
-    <p>External references (including those represented by hyperlinks) may be subject to seperate terms; it is your responsibility to observe such terms independently.
+    <p>External references (including those represented by hyperlinks) may be subject to seperate terms; it is your responsibility to review such terms independently.
     </p>
  </div>
 <hr>